What'sNEW

 Life on Europa, Other Moons, Other Planets? has related updates.

 James Lovelock, the founder of the Gaia theory, had a long and interesting life.
 Near the end of it, he granted journalist Jonathan Watts complete access to his correspondence and records, household and family, and many hours of interviews.
 Now the definitive biography of Lovelock is published.
 It includes an unusually close look at his personal life, and some facts that surprise even those who knew him best.
 Having read little about Lovelock except what he himself wrote, I was surprised to learn about his long association with Shell Oil and his extensive classified work for British military intelligence.
 I was also glad to know about Dian Hitchcock, whom he met at JPL, and who helped shape the first iteration of Gaia.
 Years afterward, Lovelock even influenced Magaret Thatcher to become a powerful advocate for the environment.
 Watts, also an environmental activist, is annoyed that Lovelock didn't do even more, but ultimately he portrays him as a multi-talented, complex, imperfect, lovable hero.
-Very highly recommended.
+I highly recommend this biography.

 At JPL and NASA, Lovelock and Hitchcock guessed that life-detection could be done by looking at the atmosphere.
 Oxygen and methane are both found on Earth, but this situation cannot persist without something that keeps supplying them.
 It must be life, they concluded — the planet is breathing.
 Meanwhile, Mars's atmosphere is in chemical equilibrium.
 From a top-down perspective, Lovelock and Hitchcock concluded that Mars is dead.
 (I think it may be only comatose, with a poor prognosis.)